just95/toml.dart/README.md

 }
 ```

-If the TOML document is semantically invalid, `TomlException` is thrown.
+If the TOML document is semantically invalid, a `TomlException` is thrown.

 In the [next section](#data-structure) the type and structure of the generated hash map will be elaborated in more detail.